haiku/website/content/guides/building/get-source-git.md

 <a name="proxy_access"></a>
 <h4>Getting the source code through an HTTP proxy</h4>

 <div class="alert alert-warning">
 Haiku's main Git repository does not allow HTTP access, which is a problem if you are accessing the Internet through a proxy server that only permits HTTP (port 80) traffic.
 </div>

-<p>Instead, use one of our mirror repositories at GitHub or Gitorious for anonymous HTTP access, they are both kept in sync with the main repository.
-First, set Git to connect through your proxy server:</p>
+Instead, use one of our mirror repositories at GitHub or Gitorious for anonymous HTTP access, they are both kept in sync with the main repository.
+First, set Git to connect through your proxy server:

 ```sh
 git config --global http.proxy http://proxyuser:proxypwd@proxy.server.com:8080
 ```

-<p>Then clone the repositories from GitHub:</p>
+Then clone the repositories from GitHub:

 ```sh
 git clone http://github.com/haiku/buildtools.git
 git clone http://github.com/haiku/haiku.git
 ```

-<p>Note however that these repositories do not contain any hrev tags, which are used by the Haiku build system to determine the Haiku revision.
-To work around this limitation, use the <a href="https://cgit.haiku-os.org/haiku/tree/build/jam/UserBuildConfig.ReadMe" target="_blank">HAIKU_REVISION build variable</a> when building Haiku.</p>
+Note however that these repositories do not contain any hrev tags, which are used by the Haiku build system to determine the Haiku revision.
+To work around this limitation, use the <a href="https://cgit.haiku-os.org/haiku/tree/build/jam/UserBuildConfig.ReadMe" target="_blank">HAIKU_REVISION build variable</a> when building Haiku.

 <h3>Common tasks</h3>

 <h4>Updating the Sources</h4>

 <div class="alert alert-danger">
-Be sure to use the `--rebase` argument while doing a pull prior to a push to avoid confusing nonlinear histories! ("Merge 'master' on ssh://git.haiku-os.org/haiku" messages showing your name and others changes) Do <b>NOT</b> however use --rebase on branches you have shared with other people! (rebase re-writes the local history.
+Be sure to use the <span class="cli">--rebase</span> argument while doing a pull prior to a push to avoid confusing nonlinear histories! ("Merge 'master' on ssh://git.haiku-os.org/haiku" messages showing your name and others changes) Do <b>NOT</b> however use <span class="cli">--rebase</span> on branches you have shared with other people! (rebase re-writes the local history.
 If your local history doesn't match people who cloned off of you, and they want to push to you, they will have <b>major</b> problems.)
 </div>

 ```sh